yuanxizhang/yuanxizhang.github.io/_posts/2018-10-19-make_a_cli_ruby_gem_with_bundler.markdown

 require_relative 'no_starch_press/topic'
 require_relative 'no_starch_press/book'
 ```
-Step 2: Create a CLI user interface in CLI.rb:
+Step 2: Create a CLI user interface in CLI.rb.
+This is the controller that asks user to select a topic from a given list and shows the books in that topic the user selected.

 ```
 class NoStarchPress::CLI